ZECmate/swing.myzcash.org/README.md

-# zeltrez.io
+# swing.myzcash.org
-Website for Zeltrez
+Website is dedicated to Zcash Swing Wallet.